anima-wg/brski-cloud/anima-brski-cloud.md

 It is also possible that the Cloud Registrar may redirect the Pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the Pledge to the Owner Registrar.
 This scenario is discussed further in sections {{multiple-http-redirects}} and {{considerationsfor-http-redirect}}.

-The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the Pledge and are out-of-scope of this document.
+The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the Pledge and are outside the scope of this document.

 The architectures show the Cloud Registrar and MASA as being logically separate entities.
 The two functions could of course be integrated into a single entity.